 Welcome to Horace

 Horace is located just 16 miles southwest of downtown Fargo in the beautiful state of North Dakota.
-With a population of 3,128 residents (2020 U.S. Census Bureau Population Count), Horace is a bedroom community proud of its heritage and history.
+With a population of nearly 4,200 residents, Horace is a bedroom community proud of its heritage and history.

 Even though Horace is currently growing rapidly, the community’s goal is to keep its charming small-town feel.
 To make sure that future generations will enjoy this beautiful strip of land -- 10.77 square miles to be exact -- elected officials and residents want to make sure that traditions are upheld, and Horace’s history will be preserved.